 - Increase energy.

-Rates of prescription amphetamine abuse rose sharply from 2008 to 2012 among 18-25-year-olds and people 26 and older 4.
-In fact, the Substance Abuse and Mental Health Services Administration found that 4:
+Rates of prescription amphetamine abuse rose sharply from 2008 to 2012 among 18-25-year-olds and people aged 26 and older.4 In fact, the Substance Abuse and Mental Health Services Administration found that:4

 - Large numbers of college students were abusing prescription stimulants (as many as 20% in 2011).

-- College students with ADHD were giving away or selling their medication at high rates (approximately a third of students surveyed admitted doing so at least once).
+- College students with ADHD were giving away or selling their medications at high rates (approximately a third of students surveyed admitted to doing so at least once).

 Does Snorting Vyvanse Cause a More Intense High?

-Stimulants interact with various neurotransmitters in the brain, but one in particular, dopamine, is related to the “high” produced when abused.
+Stimulants interact with various neurotransmitters in the brain, but one in particular—dopamine—is related to the “high” produced when the drugs are abused.
 When a stimulant medication is used as prescribed, it triggers a release of dopamine at steady levels.
-When many stimulants are snorted, the dopamine level can rise more quickly and to higher levels, which causes a fast and intense high 5.
-Vyvanse, however, is different because it is a prodrug stimulant.
+When many stimulants are snorted, a person’s dopamine level can rise more quickly and to higher levels, which causes a fast and intense high.5 Vyvanse, however, is different because it is a prodrug stimulant.

 Side Effects of Snorting Vyvanse